sttp/Specification/Sections/Commands.md

 After sending a `SecureDataChannel` command to the publisher, the subscriber will be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber will disconnect.

 If the subscriber receives a `Failed` response for the `SecureDataChannel` command from the publisher, the subscriber will disconnect.

+> :wrench: Failure responses from the publisher will either be from a configuration mismatch or an order of operations issue, STTP implementations should make subscribers aware of the possible exception causes so that the issue can be corrected.

 Upon reception of a `Succeeded` response for the `SecureDataChannel` command from the publisher, the subscriber will take the received key and initialization vector and decrypt each payload received over the lossy communications protocol using the AES symmetric encryption algorithm with a key size of 256.